-Check out our posters on our work in leadership development from the 2018 Program Success Showcase to learn more about our work in this
+Check out our posters on our work in leadership development from the 2020 Public Health Showcase to learn more about our work in this

 Evidence Based Public Health Training

 Evidence based public health is "the development, implementation, and evaluation of effective programs and policies in public health through application of principles of scientific reasoning."
 The process involves integrating

 Brownson et al. Evidence-Based Public Health, 3rd Ed.
 (2017) Oxford University Press.

 With support from NACDD and the Centers for Disease Control and Prevention, the Prevention Research Center in St. Louis offers a 3.5-day course that focuses on nine specific content areas to improve public health practice (see Figure).